dannichol/scripts/README.md

 # Shellcheck

 ```
-Did you mean:
-    && status=$(echo "$net" | cut -d' ' -f7 | tr '[:lower:]' '[:upper:]') \

-For more information:
-  https://www.shellcheck.net/wiki/SC2015 -- Note that A && B || C is not if-t...
-  https://www.shellcheck.net/wiki/SC2086 -- Double quote to prevent globbing ...
 In statusbar.sh line 6:
     && status=$(echo $net | cut -d' ' -f7 | tr '[:lower:]' '[:upper:]') \
     ^-- SC2015: Note that A && B || C is not if-then-else.